NateBiessener/appThatGoesPing/readme.md

 * Add an anonymous interface to allow non-registered users to create Pings (requires refactoring of database)
 * Change date/time input to be more user friendly in non-Chrome browsers
 * Offer "15 minutes from now" style timing choices
-* Make the layout responsive, or at least mobile-friendly

 Technologies And Packages Used
 ------------------------------